inDAGOverse/inDAGO/README.md

 ```

 ## ⚙️ Tips for a Seamless Execution
-To ensure uninterrupted execution during long time-consuming steps such as reference‑based alignment:
+To ensure execution during long time-consuming steps such as reference‑based alignment:

-💤 Disable your computer’s sleep mode to prevent the system from stopping the analysis
+💤 Disable sleep mode to keep your system active.

-💡 Lower screen brightness to reduce power consumption.
+💡 Reduce screen brightness to save power.

-These simple precautions can help avoid incomplete runs caused by system inactivity.
+These simple precautions can help avoid incomplete runs and unnecessary power consumption.

 ## 👥 Authors & Acknowledgements